rwickman/GrantFinder/README.md

 # GrantFinder
 ## Directories
-grantfinder: The GrantFinder Web App
+* grantfinder: The GrantFinder Web App
-docs: Informatiion about the Web App
+* docs: Information and documents about the Web App